nicolargo/glances/docs/glances-doc.rst

 Glances is a cross-platform curses-based monitoring tool which aims to present a maximum of information in a minimum of space, ideally to fit in a classical 80x24 terminal or higher to have additional information.
 Glances can adapt dynamically the displayed information depending on the terminal size.

-It can also work in a client/server mode for remote monitoring.
+Glances can also work in a client/server mode.
+Remote monitoring could be done via terminal or Web interface.

 Glances is written in Python and uses the `psutil`_ library to get information from your system.